-How do I apply?
+• How do I apply?

-Please review all components of the application here and apply by October 6, 2023.
+Please review all components of the application and apply by 31 January 2025.
 In addition to basic personal information, you will be asked to submit your Leadership Project idea and responses to a set of Leadership Snapshot questions.
 You will also be asked to submit your resume and a letter of recommendation that speaks to your abilities and experience.

-When will I find out if I've been accepted?
+• When will I find out if I've been accepted?

-After a period of application review, we will notify applicants about their acceptance, waitlist, or rejection status by December 2023.
+After a period of application review, we will notify applicants about their acceptance, waitlist, or rejection status in March 2025.

-Why am I being asked to submit a letter of recommendation from my supervisor?
-The purpose of the letter from your supervisor is to garner internal support and space for you to take on this journey and to "sow a seed" with organizational leaders so they begin noticing the environment in which their women leaders work and potentially, begin thinking about ways to make it more gender-equal.
+• Why am I being asked to submit a letter of recommendation from my supervisor?
+The purpose of the letter from your supervisor is to garner internal support and space for you to take on this Journey and to "sow a seed" with organizational leaders so they begin noticing the environment in which their women leaders work and potentially, begin thinking about ways to make it more gender-equal.

-However, if you are unable to obtain a letter of recommendation from your direct supervisor, you may submit a letter written by a senior leader at your current organization or a national or regional leader in health in Africa who has experience working with you.
+However, if you are unable to obtain a letter of recommendation from your direct supervisor, you may submit a letter written by a senior leader at your current organization or a leader in the public and global health community who has experience working with you.

-Will I be able to apply again if I previously applied and didn't get accepted?
-Yes, but we recommend that you apply again only if you believe you have significantly added to and enriched your professional experience since your last application.
+- Will I be able to apply again if I previously applied and didn't get accepted?
+Yes, but we recommend that you apply again only if you believe you have significantly added to and enriched your professional experience since your last application. - Is there a cost if I'm selected?

-- Is there a cost if I'm selected? - The Leadership Journey is fully funded.
-All the leadership resources provided during the year are covered by WomenLift Health.
-However, the initiative does not pay for your time.
+All the leadership resources provided during the year as well as travel, lodging and food expenses for the in-person engagements are covered by WomenLift Health.
+However, the year-long program does not pay for your time.
 You will be expected to have access to a computer and internet to attend the virtual touchpoints.
-We also do not provide funding for your leadership project. - Should I apply if I am borderline in terms of years of global health experience?
-If your total global health experience is borderline and close to the minimum of 10 years, there may be a small possibility that your application passes the screening and onto the review stage.
+We also do not provide funding for your leadership project.

+• Should I apply if I am borderline in terms of years of public and global health experience?

+Our criteria states that you identify as a mid-career professional at your institution or have 10-25 years of work experience.
+If your total public and global health experience is borderline and close to the minimum of 10 years, there is a possibility that your application passes the screening and onto the review stage.
 However given our candidate pool over the past few years, we have seen the more junior candidates face much competition during the scoring stage.
 You may decide to wait until you have accrued more experience for a stronger application to increase your chances of being selected.